 Growers can utilise the commodity classification transfer procedure for port terminal deliveries where shipping grades are being accepted from upcountry sites.
 This will ensure that the load is within specification and will not be declined at port due to the lower grade not being accepted.

 Loads being transferred do not have priority over other loads in the sampling queue.

 If a nil tolerance contaminant or defect is found in the load at any stage of the receival process, the load will be declined.

-The classification dispute resolution procedure is used when a grower or their representative disputes the classification of their load at the point of receival.
+The Classification Retest Procedure is used when a grower (or their representative) requests a retest for a quality parameter where the result is outside the anticipated grade for their load at the point of receival.

 The Shot or Sprouted Grain Classification Procedure is to be used if the classifier finds one shot barley kernel or one sprouted wheat kernel.
 The load will then be assessed using a Falling Number or Rapid Visco Analyser (RVA) machine and the result used to determine the grade.